How to Get an Alexa Rank for Your WordPress Site

 How Is Your Alexa Rank Determined?

-The rank itself is created by combining an estimate of both a website’s average daily unique visitors and its daily page views over a three-month time period.
+The rank itself is created by combining an estimate of both a website’s average daily unique visitors and its daily page view numbers over a three-month time period.
 The website with the highest total is ranked number one for that time frame.

 Another thing Alexa’s website suggests to note is that the meaningfulness of the ranking is on a bit of a sliding scale.
-Whether your site falls below 100,000 or above 100,000 is a good starting point for determining how much weight to give your rank.
-They state that the closer your rank is to one, the more meaningful and accurate it will be.
-Additionally, the Alexa team admits that the less traffic your website gets, the harder it is for their process to accurately calculate what’s needed for the ranking.
+Whether your site falls below 100,000 or above 100,000 is a good starting point for determining how much weight to give your Alexa traffic rank.
+They state that the closer your site’s Alexa Rank is to one, the more meaningful and accurate it will be.
+Additionally, the Alexa team admits that the less website traffic your website gets, the harder it is for their process to accurately calculate what’s needed for the traffic ranking.

 Improving Your WordPress Site’s Alexa Rank (5 Key Tips)